Best Hearing Aid Batteries

 4. Accessories used with your hearing aid

-What NOT to do with hearing aid batteries?
+What NOT to do with batteries for hearing aids?

 1. Do not store in the refrigerator